 Marissa Nelson is a Licensed Marriage & Family Therapist & AASECT Certified Sex Therapist in Washington, DC.
 She’s also the Founder of IntimacyMoons Retreats, providing workshops for singles and couples working through relationship issues.
 View her latest tweets by following @xoxotherapy.Forgive & Focus On Yourself: Divorce is one of the most profound and transformative experiences you will go through.
 There will be days where you believe this is the best choice you ever made, and you should have left your ex sooner.
 AND there are going to be those days where you may be down in the dumps feeling guilty, responsible and like the weight of the world, and your family is completely on your shoulders.
 I find that the most profound lesson you could take in that would relieve prolonged suffering is truly forgiving yourself.
 Whatever the circumstances that brought you to this moment in your life, you are here.
 Living in a space of regret, anger, or blaming yourself and others does not serve you or help move you forward in the process of healing.
 Be kind to yourself.
 In this time, gentleness and self-care is of utmost importance, so accept and surrender to the roller coaster of emotions you will experience.
 You are completely normal, worthy and human for what you are feeling, and all of it is ok.
 Be focused on doing the things that nourish your soul and lift you up, and begin visualizing a spectacular future that you can begin to create starting right now.Click To Tweet

 You’ve cried it all out.
 You’ve shared your feelings with people you trusted most.
 Now it’s time to face the real deal.
 Try not to think of the divorce as a battle between you and your ex.
-Consider mediation as an alternative to court proceedings.
-It might be better for your children, your relationship with ex, and also your emotions.
+Consider meditation as an alternative to court proceedings.
+It might be better for your children, your relationship with an ex, and also your emotions.

 The end of your relationship is not the end of life.
 You may not realize, but divorce could eventually result to a better you.
 Is there something you’ve been dying to do since forever?
 This must be the perfect time to accomplish it!
 Think you’re not strong enough?
 Being able to surpass the complicated process of divorce just proves you are wiser, tougher, and much stronger.
+Being positive is good for your mental health!

 Nathalie Bello started as a preschool teacher in 1999.
 Having a passion for assisting children and families, she decided to pursue a degree in Marriage and Family Therapy.
 She now works as a therapist for Therapeutic Solutions Counseling Center.My number one tip for anybody dealing with divorce would be to understand that through all challenges there is the ability for growth.
 Often times in divorce we focus on what we cannot control, for example being angry with our exes behavior.
 Often this does nothing to change the situation except get you more upset that you have no control over the situation.
 The best coping mechanism to deal with the natural emotions that arise from stressful situations is to focus your energy on areas that you are capable of controlling, such as your self-esteem and your emotional reaction.
 My advice would be to find different outlets, support groups, friendships or activities that make you happy with who you are.
 You might be grieving the loss of the future that you envisioned, but you are also winning the opportunity to be whoever you want to be.Click To Tweet